kosticlab/universe_of_genes_scripts/gene_catalog_construction/README.md

 Second step in removing short genes (below 100bp) from CD-HIT .clstr file.

 #### sorensen.cpp
 Sorenson-Dice distance calculation for all genes in a binary abundance matrix.
-Needs to be compiled with openmp first. (g++ -fopenmp sorensen.cpp)
+Needs to be compiled with openmp before initial usage.